Dental Care for Pets - Prevention Tips & Must-Have Products

 Is dry food better for pets’ dental health than wet food?

 Dry food can help scrape plaque off teeth during chewing, making it slightly better for dental health than wet food.
-However, it is not a substitute for brushing or professional cleanings.
+Most regular kibble isn’t a substitute for brushing; some veterinary dental diets are designed to reduce plaque/tartar.
 Combining a balanced diet with dental-friendly treats and water additives is good for oral hygiene.

 Can I use baking soda to clean my pet’s teeth?